-To sweeten sliced or halved strawberries, add caster sugar.
-Although it takes a little longer to dissolve than icing sugar, it produces a more sparkling glaze.
+To sweeten sliced or halved strawberries, add caster sugar (superfine granulated sugar).
+Although it takes a little longer to dissolve than icing sugar (confectioner’s sugar), it produces a more sparkling glaze.
 Use icing sugar for speed.
 Brown sugar gives a pleasant caramel flavour, and coconut sugar adds a nutty flavour.

 If you have access to a load of strawberries in peak condition, slice thickly and dry them in a dehydrator.
 Not only will your house fill with a gorgeous sweet strawberry scent, but you’ll be left with intensely flavoured slightly chewy strawberries which will bring a lovely little ray of sunshine to a bowl of muesli in the winter months to come.